Understanding Kinetic Energy in a Pendulum: A Deep Dive

 Let's now apply this understanding to the pendulum.
 As the pendulum bob swings, its velocity and therefore its kinetic energy constantly change.
 Consider the pendulum's journey:

-• At the lowest point of its swing (equilibrium position): The bob reaches its maximum velocity.
+At the lowest point of its swing (equilibrium position): The bob reaches its maximum velocity.
 At this point, the bob possesses its maximum kinetic energy.
 All the potential energy stored at the highest point has been converted into kinetic energy.

 This continuous conversion between potential and kinetic energy is a fundamental characteristic of a pendulum's motion, assuming no energy loss due to friction or air resistance.
-In an ideal pendulum (without energy losses), the total mechanical energy (the sum of potential and kinetic energy) remains constant throughout the swing.
+Still, in an ideal pendulum (without energy losses), the total mechanical energy (the sum of potential and kinetic energy) remains constant throughout the swing.
 This is a demonstration of the principle of conservation of energy.

 Factors Affecting Kinetic Energy in a Pendulum